-- 1. Completed six years of service following the M.Div degree or MAPMin degree.

-- 2. Show high levels of professional skill in the following areas:

-- a.
-Administration

-- b.
-Church Growth

-- c.
-Preaching

-- d.
-Evangelism

-- e.
-Pastoral Leadership

-- 3. Candidate's church/churches must show a high level of health.

-- 4. The local church board must vote approval for candidate to enter doctor of ministry program.
+- 1. Completed six years of service following the M.Div degree or MAPMin degree. - 2.
+Pastors are strongly encouraged to be in their district for a minimum of 2 years before beginning doctoral work regardless of whether or not there is educational assistance from the Conference. - 3.
+Show high levels of professional skill in the following areas: - a.
+Administration - b.
+Church Growth - c.
+Preaching - d.
+Evangelism - e.
+Pastoral Leadership - 4.
+Candidate's church/churches must show a high level of health. - 4.
+The local church board must vote approval for candidate to enter doctor of ministry program.
 A copy of the church board voted action must accompany the advanced degree application.